Eddie Murphy Deletes His Twitter Account After ‘Coming To America 2’ Movie Leak

 “Coming to America sequel?”

 As reported by TMZ, Murphy wasn’t just joking about Coming to America 2 being a reality.
-The publication noted that Eddie is writing Coming to America 2, even though Murphy’s fans don’t know the source of the tweet about Coming to America 2.
+The publication notes that Eddie is writing Coming to America 2, even though Murphy’s fans don’t know the source of the tweet about Coming to America 2.
 Nor do fans know if the leak about the Coming to America 2 movie was intentional, or if it’s the reason Murphy’s Twitter account has been deleted.

-Either way, TMZ claimed that news about Coming to America 2 likely did not come from Eddie, because Murphy doesn’t tweet.
+Either way, TMZ claims that news about Coming to America 2 likely did not come from Eddie, because Murphy doesn’t tweet.
 Instead, the social media team of Eddie performs such Twitter actions, and perhaps that’s the reason why Murphy’s Twitter account is now gone.

 Exactly which actors from the full cast of the original movie will return for Coming to America 2 remains to be seen, but fans of the original movie are having all sorts of reactions to thoughts about a Coming to America 2 movie.
 Some of those reactions, as excerpted from social media below, can be read as quoted.
 Fans of the original Coming to America movie are already offering their plot suggestions online, or referencing the type of products like “Soul Glow” curl activator that might show up in the sequel.